- Letter from the Editor

 Letter from the Editor

-The website Get West London was launched by Trinity Mirror in 2013 to provide news from areas of the capital covered by our print editions.
+The website Get West London was launched by Reach plc in 2013 to provide news from areas of the capital covered by our print editions.

 We currently publish the Ealing Gazette, the Gazette (Fulham, Hammersmith, Kensington, Chelsea, Westminster), the Chronicle & Informer (Hounslow and Staines) and the Uxbridge Gazette.